 Average attorney salaries in Denmark by profession

-Regarding the average attorney salary in Denmark, most money comes from the legal services sector.
+Regarding the average attorney salary in Denmark, most of the money comes from the legal services sector.
 While you might be able to make a good living as a sole practitioner, you will need to put in a lot of work and make sacrifices if you want to grow your practice.
 If you’re interested in starting your law firm in Denmark, you should check out our latest guide on opening a law firm in Denmark.

 Frequently Asked Questions Average Attorney Salary